tmcw/minute-agent/README.md

 ## How to Use it

 Download the binary (see below), and run it.
 It'll record keystrokes at `~/Documents/minute/keystrokes.log` in a CSV document.
-In order for this to work, you need to enable `Accessibility` under `Security & Privacy`.
+In order for this to work, you need to grant `hihowareyou` `Accessibility` access under `Security & Privacy` of your `System Preferences`.

 ![](https://cloud.githubusercontent.com/assets/1551510/3465657/6f4a19e2-026c-11e4-8697-c1065fcbc97b.png)